src-d/blog/content/upcoming/temp-28xhduh7qd210d1213.md

 hence greatly influenced by the co-contributors across repositories._

-We identified every developer whose name we had classified as female, whose total # of commits were above 1,000, and ordered based on PageRank.
+We identified every developer whose name we had classified as female, whose total # of commits was above 1,000, and ordered based on PageRank.
 We then manually reviewed over +1000 Github profiles to ensure that the contributions were open-source projects.
-We decided to allow projects from any field (besides computer science you'll find bioinformatics and astrophysics represented here).
+We decided to allow projects from any field (besides computer science you'll find bioinformatics and astrophysics represented here) and if there was no license but it was clearly open-source we allowed it (it's debatable if we should be more strict here).

 The data set used to get to the commit count, is an analysis of the raw pack files of every public Git repository on Github until 21st April 2016.
 Often the counts of commits will differ from the Github profiles which seem to use a different method.

-We have decided to order on PageRank because it gives an indication of the influence of each developer in the open-source community.
-We understand that there are many ways to order this list and are open to any suggestions.
+We would like to make it very clear that metrics such as PageRank, stars and followers on Github are pure vanity metrics.
+We used PageRank because we like that it shows the community aspect of whom you've worked with and on what projects but over time we'll be releasing better metrics that focus on quality & impact.
+As a developer today you should not be coding to get stars on GitHub.

-We have reached out to every person on this list to ask if they had any objection to be included or if they wanted any of their information changed.
-We are certain that we have missed some incredible people and would love to hear from you if we have.
+We have tried to reached out to every person on this list to ask if they had any objection to being included or if they wanted any of their information changed (we've heard back from 72/100 and unfortunately had some emails bounce).
+If you'd still like to be excluded or have your information updated, please contact me (<mailto:eiso@sourced.tech>).
+We are certain that we have missed some amazing developers and hope that it's clear that this list is to highlight just a small sample of incredible developers.

-Any suggestions or improvements can be requested on [Github](https://github.com/src-d/blog/issues).
+Any suggestions or improvements for posts can be requested on [Github](https://github.com/src-d/blog/issues).

+We would like the discussion for this post to happen at YC HN because we believe the community is great at self-moderating (I've personally been a user since 2008).

-You can also follow the tweets of this incredible list of developers here: Twitter list
+You can also follow the tweets of this incredible list of developers here: Twitter list.

 <div style="height: 45px;"><h2>1.
 Misty De Meo</h2></div>
 <div id="user-card">